kathulaDurgaRatnam/repo1_Temperature_conversion/README.md

 # temperature conversion
-temperature conversion from cesius to fahrenheit
+temperature conversion from celsius to fahrenheit